emmercm/igir/docs/input/reading-archives.md

 ## Checksum cache

-It can be expensive to calculate checksums of files within archives, especially MD5, SHA1, and SHA256.
-If Igir needs to calculate a checksum not easily read from the archive (see above), it will cache the result in a file named `igir.cache`.
-This cached result will then be used as long as the input file's size and modified timestamp remain the same.
+It can be expensive to calculate checksums of files within archives.
+If Igir needs to calculate a checksum not easily read from the archive (see above), it will cache the result in the [file cache](../advanced/file-cache.md).

-The location of this cache file can be controlled with the `--cache-path <path>` option, or caching can be disabled entirely with the `--disable-cache` option.
-You can safely delete `igir.cache` when Igir isn't running if the file becomes too large for you.